saahilk1511/From-Code-to-Conscious-Navigating-the-Ethical-AI-Landscape/README.md

 ---

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

----

-> Built as part of *From Code to Conscious: Navigating the Ethical AI Landscape* — demonstrating ethical, explainable AI in high-risk domains.
+> Built as part of my book(co-authored) *From Code to Conscious: Navigating the Ethical AI Landscape* — demonstrating ethical, explainable AI in high-risk domains.